Paddleboarding adventures along the Waikiki Beach shore

 Must-Visit Parks and Monuments

 Marvel at colorful canyons, valleys and waterfalls while hiking the 35.5-kilometer Napali Coast.
 Crystal-clear, turquoise waters invite snorkeling in the Molokini Crater off the coast of Maui.
-On land, drive Maui’s Hana Highway, a winding road with breathtaking vistas.
 Take a surfing lesson to ride the waves at popular Waikiki Beach or trek to the less-traveled island of Lanai to visit the Kaunolu Village Site, a prehistoric Hawaiian fishing village.
 On Kauai, try waterfall rappelling, tubing through old sugar plantation chutes or kayaking the serene Wailua River amid ancient mountains and rainforests.
 Off the Kohala Coast of Hawaii, December through April, take a whale-watching cruise at sunset and listen to whale songs on an underwater hydrophone.

 Only in Hawaii